GUIGuard-Bench: Toward a General Evaluation for Privacy-Preserving GUI Agents: Privacy Protection

-Feature-level methods assume that part of the visual encoding pipeline runs on-device: a local encoder maps GUI screenshots into a latent feature space, and only processed features (rather than raw images) are uploaded to the cloud.
-By designing transformations in feature space, these methods aim to suppress privacy cues while preserving task-relevant information, reducing the chance that the cloud model or an adversary can reconstruct or infer private content from the uploaded representations~\cite{zhao2023visualprivacy}.
+Feature-level methods assume that part of the visual encoding pipeline runs on-device: a local encoder maps GUI screenshots into a latent feature space, and only processed features are uploaded to the cloud.
+System-level protection instead operates on structured UI representations such as accessibility trees, view hierarchies, or DOM structures.
+The original manuscript treats these two directions as promising but forward-looking extensions, especially for future privacy-preserving GUI-agent systems.

-Prior work in image privacy suggests several promising directions.
-PPRL-VGAN~\cite{chen2018pprlvgan} learns representations that remove identity information while keeping utility-relevant attributes (e.g., expression), and Privacy-Preserving Data Reprogramming~\cite{bai2025privacyreprogramming} shows that data can be transformed in latent space to control privacy leakage while maintaining downstream performance.
-Inspired by these ideas, potential GUI-oriented designs include adding small adversarial perturbations to latent features, disentangling task-related and privacy-related subspaces and uploading only the task subspace, or applying learned reprogramming modules that produce privacy-preserving yet agent-usable features~\cite{chen2018pprlvgan,bai2025privacyreprogramming}.
-Since most commercial GUI agents still follow the ``on-device screenshot + cloud end-to-end VLM'' pattern, we treat feature-level protection as a forward-looking direction and leave effective training and evaluation under black-box cloud agents to future work.